IETF-Hackathon/mDNSResponder/README.md

 In the “build” subdirectory this will create the dnssd-proxy executable.

-## Installing the Prebuilt Package
+## Installing the Prebuilt Package for OpenWrt

 At the moment prebuilt packages are only available for the router we are using internally for development, the [GL-iNet AR750S](https://www.gl-inet.com/products/gl-ar750s/).